 Don't do HIPAA alone

 IT Enabled understands the technical rules of HIPAA.
 We understand the complexities and nuances of the HIPAA technology rules and can help you create a roadmap to ensure compliance.
-We partner with The Compliancy Group to help you ensure your internal processes fulfill the rest of the HIPAA requirements.
+We help you ensure your internal processes fulfill the rest of the HIPAA requirements.
 With our team on your side, you can rest easy knowing that your organization is HIPAA compliant and your data is secure.

 Who is IT Enabled?